ardeleanmarcel/xpensemngr/database/README.md

 ## Databse Operations

 Warning!
-A local database connection must be available to be able to perform!
+A local database connection must be available to be able to perform operations such as creating migrations or seeds!

 ### Creating Migrations